snifflecry1/SauceDemoTesting/EXCERCISE-1.md

 One way I could have improved the test setups in each file was extracting the login part of each fixture from each of the classes and have it as a base fixture in a conftest.py file.
 Login was common to all feature tests therefore didn't need to be repeated

+## Priority

+It's worth noting for clarification that the bug priority scale I used here goes from P1-P5 which is entirely different to the test case priority scale going from P1-P3, the former measuring urgency to react to a bug and the latter mesauring how important a test case is relative to CI pipeline usage

 ## Login

 ### Timed Logins